Structure Five

 2022: Structure Thirty-Two – a later building raised on the rubble of Structure Five’s collapsed south-western end. (📷 Sigurd Towrie)

-Where this final abandonment fits into the Ness of Brodgar’s timeline is unclear, but it may be that the building was still in use after the construction of the final phase of piered buildings in Trench P (c3100BC).
+Where the final abandonment fits into the Ness of Brodgar’s timeline is unclear, but it seems likely the building was still in use after the construction of the first phase of piered buildings (e.g. Structures Seventeen, Eighteen and Twenty-Eight) in Trench P and perhaps as late as the final phase of piered buildings (Structures One, Eight, Fourteen and Twelve) around c3100BC.

 This may also go some way to explain why no major buildings were constructed on top of Structure Five.
-The area continued to be used, however, as shown by the multiple hearths and features encountered within the midden that accumulated over its remains.
-[2]
+The area continued to be used, however, as shown by the multiple hearths and features encountered within the midden and rubble overlying its remains.

 3d models